-We compete with video-sharing sites such as YouTube, in-house solutions, online video platforms, media processing services and certain niche technology providers.
+We compete with video-sharing sites such as YouTube, in-house solutions, online video platforms and certain niche technology providers.
 Some of our actual and potential competitors may enjoy competitive advantages over us, such as larger marketing budgets, as well as greater financial, technical and other resources.
-The overall markets for cloud-based solutions for media processing and publishing and distributing professional digital media are fragmented, rapidly evolving and highly competitive.
+The overall markets for our products are fragmented, rapidly evolving and highly competitive.